ypdev19/harry-potter-wiki/README.md

 How to Run ▶️
 --------------------------------

-Use `npm install` in order to install the necessary packages for the project.
-Then run with `npm start`
+Use `npm install` in order to install the necessary packages for the project and then run it with `npm start`

 Credits 🏆
 --------------------------------